Backup Retention Policy

 Removing Backups by Retention

 When removing obsolete restore points, Veeam Agent for Oracle Solaris does not simply delete backup files from disk.
 It transforms the backup chain so that the backup chain always contains a full backup file on which subsequent incremental backup files are dependent.
-To maintain the consistency of the backup chain, Veeam Agent for Oracle Solaris uses the following rotation scheme:
+To maintain the consistency of the backup chain, Veeam Agent uses the following rotation scheme:

 - During every backup job session Veeam Agent for Oracle Solaris adds a backup file to the backup chain and checks if there is an obsolete restore point.